 Other services available include: sampling of private drinking water at risk for contamination, investigation of food-borne illnesses, control and surveillance of vector-borne diseases, also inspection of private water supplies.

 Information for new food establishments and temporary food vendors

 There are many requirements to opening a new restaurant.
 If you are considering opening a food establishment, the best approach is to review the “Texas Food Establishment Rules”.
 This book contains the guidelines, policy, standards and quality assurance for food establishments.
 It can be downloaded from the Texas Department of State Health Services at https://www.dshs.texas.gov/foodestablishments/.

 There are certain criteria that must be met in order to open for business, you must first contact SNCHD and request an application, pay fee, and show proof of a Certifiied Food Manager Certificate.
 Following the application process and inspection, you will require paying a yearly fee of $50.00.
+Effective Jan.
+1, 2020 the annual fee for a Retail & Mobile Food Establishment will increase to $100.
 You cannot open a food establishment without a county health permit.

 A roadside food vendor is a person who operates a mobile retail food store from a temporary location adjacent to a public road or highway.
 Food shall not be prepared or processed by a roadside food vendor.
 A roadside food vendor is classified as a mobile food establishment.

 A mobile food vendor is a vehicle mounted food establishment that is readily moveable.
 Serve only food that is prepared, packaged in individual servings, transported and stored under conditions meeting the requirements of these sections.

 If you have any questions, please contact Linda Kite at 235-5463 or come by the health department.